KWRP/Planner/README.md

 2. Install android studio and start the application.
 3. On the startup menu, click on Configure and then select SDK Manager.

-If you are plan to run the application on you own android device, then select its Androud version, otherwise just select the most recent API Level.
+If you plan to run the application on you own android device, then select your operating Android version, otherwise select your preferred Android version, we recommend Android 7.1.

 - Click on the tab that says SDK Tools and make sure the following are ticked:<br />
 	- [x] Android SDK Build-Tools <br />